How I Easily Got a Job Abroad Without Experience

 When I went to work that weekend, I met two girls who were working their trial periods like me.
 After we’d introduced ourselves, I found out that they were foreign students and, although they had no work experience, they could speak excellent English.
 This made me feel a little unsettled and I thought: “Their English is good, and they can communicate with the customers without any problem.
 I, on the other hand, don’t know how to speak any foreign language.
 Any restaurant owner would choose someone who can speak a foreign language over me.
 Oh dear.
 I think that maybe after today, it will be a case of ‘close but no cigar’ with this job.”
 Thinking this, I couldn’t help but feel a little down.
 While I worked, the more I wanted to do a good job, the more mistakes I made.
 When I took dishes out to the customers, I got two tables mixed up and gave them the wrong food, and it was really hard to sort out.
 When I was taking sushi to another customer, I was so nervous that my foot slipped and the sushi fell onto the floor.
 The customer frowned and looked unhappily at me, and all I could do was keep apologizing in my embarrassment.
 I wanted to tell the owner’s wife about it immediately and take another plate of sushi to the customer, but just as I turned around, I suddenly thought again about how I was nowhere near as good as those two foreign students.
 If I told the owner’s wife that I’d dropped a plate of sushi, wouldn’t she then be unhappy with my clumsiness and not want me to come back?
 If she scolded me in front of everyone, I would lose a lot of face, so I thought it best if I avoided the owner’s wife and instead spoke immediately to the kitchen staff about it; she didn’t see me drop it, after all.
 Just as I was thinking this, however, my heart felt uneasy, and I realized that I was once again trying to be deceptive for the sake of my own self-interest, and God’s words came to mind: “If you wish for others to trust you, first you must be honest.
-To be honest, you must first lay your heart bare so that everyone can see your heart, see all that you are thinking, and see your true face; you must not pretend or try to cover yourself up.
+As an honest person, you must first lay your heart bare so that everyone can look into it, see all that you are thinking, and glimpse your true face; you must not try to disguise or package yourself to look good.
 Only then will people trust you and consider you honest.
-This is the most fundamental practice, and the prerequisite, of being honest” (“The Most Fundamental Practice of Being an Honest Person”).
+This is the most fundamental practice, and the prerequisite, of being an honest person” (“The Most Fundamental Practice of Being an Honest Person”).
 God’s words showed me clearly the exact path of practice I should follow.
 If I wanted to obtain others’ trust, then I mustn’t deceive them.
 If I made a mistake, then I made a mistake, and I had to be brave and admit responsibility and not try to cover it up.
 Only by doing this would I be an honest person and someone worthy of trust.
 If I engaged in deceit in order to keep this job and was not truthful with the owner’s wife, then although I may get to keep the job, my actions in engaging in deceit and hiding the facts would be despicable and foul, I would be without normal humanity and I would make God loathe me greatly.
-Once I’d understoodand requirements, I went and found the owner’s wife.
+Once I’d understood God’s will and requirements, I went and found the owner’s wife.
 I told her honestly about my mistake and expressed my willingness to admit responsibility.
 To my surprise, she didn’t reprimand me, but just told me instead to be a little more careful.
 Just then, I felt incredibly happy and free from worry, and I knew that this was God blessing me for having put His words into practice.

 Over the next few hours, I threw myself into the busy job.
 When I came across a word I didn’t understand, the owner’s wife would take it upon herself to teach me, and when I didn’t know how to communicate with a customer, my coworkers would come over and lend a hand without me even asking them.
 Before long, my busy shift came to an end.
 At the end of our shift, the owner’s wife gave us our wages, and said to me, “I’ll see you next time.”
 She then turned and said to the two foreign students that they didn’t need anyone else at present, and that she would contact them again when they got busy.
 I was amazed to hear her say this, and I thought: “I can’t speak a foreign language and I have no work experience.
 I kept making mistake after mistake on my first day, so why would she want to keep me on?
 Those two foreign students can speak a foreign language well, so why would she ask them to leave?”
 Seeing the look of surprise on my face, the owner’s wife said to me, “When we hire someone, we look mostly for someone of good moral character.
 Work experience can be gained over time.
 I don’t want people who can speak foreign languages but who slack off.
 You are a dependable worker and you are honest.
 I’m happy to have you working here.”
 As I listened to her, tears welled up in my eyes and I felt incredibly moved.
 I knew that the reason I had been kept on was not because I was better than anyone else, but because I practiced the truth and was an honest person in accordance with God’s requirements—this was God granting me His grace and His blessing!